estherszliu/EstherFaithDennis_T1A3/readme.md

     * Check if search salary is working

 # Code Style Guide
-For code styling, I have chosen to usd PEP 8 – Style Guide for Python Code.Here is the link to [link toPEP8](https://peps.python.org/pep-0008/) (Hattori, n.d.)
+For code styling, I have chosen to usd PEP 8 – Style Guide for Python Code.Here is the link to [link toPEP8](https://peps.python.org/pep-0008/) (peps.python.org, n.d.)
 PEP8 helps to organise the code more consistency and help to improve the readerblity.
 I have been using the autopep8 to auto adjust the code style for me.
 Here is the link to [link to autopep8](https://pypi.org/project/autopep8/) (Hattori, n.d.)
 This autopep8 is a auto adjustment of PEP 8, once you download it and excute it, it will change the file style automaticaly.

 ## Reference
-Hattori, H. (n.d.). autopep8: A tool that automatically formats Python code to conform to the PEP 8 style guide. [online] PyPI.
-Available at: https://pypi.org/project/autopep8/.
+peps.python.org. (n.d.).
+PEP 8 – Style Guide for Python Code | peps.python.org. [online] Available at: https://peps.python.org/pep-0008/#naming-conventions.

 Hattori, H. (n.d.). autopep8: A tool that automatically formats Python code to conform to the PEP 8 style guide. [online] PyPI.
 Available at: https://pypi.org/project/autopep8/.